RathodAnilT/E-Commerce/README.md

 # Design and UX
 - Responsive Design: Ensure your website is fully responsive and looks good on all devices.
-- Accessibility: Implement accessibility features to make your website usable for people with disabilities.

  # Backend and API Development